 Erika Wassall, the Jersey Farm Scribe here with how to make the perfect fried egg sunny side up (without flipping).
 I am talking about how to cook a “fried” egg with out frying it in a bunch of oil or butter.
 Yeah… sounds crazy, I know.
 But, it is the breakfast favorite for myself and my husband.
 Two eggs and two pieces of toast for him, one egg and a piece of toast for me.
-This method for how to fry an egg is simple, quick, and perfect every time, no matter how you like your eggs done- hard, over medium or over easy.
+This method for how to fry an egg is simple, quick, and perfect every time, no matter how you like your eggs done- hard, over medium, or over-easy.

 You’ll use one of those small non-stick pans (a big one will work fine too, but it’ll cook faster the more full the pan is).
 A small non-stick pan can easily be used for one, three or even four eggs at once.
 What’s more important than size, is that the non-stick skillet has a COVER.